John and Gerry's Orchids of Britain and Europe

 Ophrys drumana

-location in full sun - rocky hillsides, garrigue, abandoned olive groves and light woodland.
-Its preferred habitat is always at altitude though usually in the Alpine foothills between 250 and 1000 meters rather than in the high mountains.
+It's a very local orchid but can be frequent in its favoured areas, these areas always being dry locations in full sun on rocky hillsides, garrigue, abandoned olive groves and light woodland.
+Its preferred habitat is always at an elevated altitude, usually in the Alpine foothills between 250 and 1000 metres rather than in the high mountains.

 .